Sonder9927/seispy/README.md

 - remove instrument response
 - resample

-open `public/halo-seispy.html` to see the content or run command:
+Download halo-seispy.html from release to see the content or run command:

 ```sh
 rye run halo